-Achieving diversity is much harder than it seems. y, inclusion is asking them to dance.”
+Achieving diversity is much harder than it seems.
+Verna Myers, Harvard trained lawyer, entrepreneur, author, and cultural innovator from Baltimore wrote, “Diversity is like inviting people to a party, inclusion is asking them to dance.”
 However, businesses and companies are striving to promote diversity in their everyday practice.

 Sustainability membership group BSR saw that social resilience is a rising corporate concern that puts income and gender inequality on the same level of risk as cybersecurity and natural disasters.
 BSR President and CEO Aron Cramer said Businesses have an increasing stake in helping create “a social contract for the future.”